This post may contain affiliate links. Please read our disclosure policy.

 2️⃣ Add the Flour Mixture

-Add the flour mixture into the wet ingredients.
+Add the flour mixture to the wet ingredients.

 3️⃣ Whisk Until Just Combined